tmobile/jazz/README.md

 ## Introduction

 Jazz, a serverless development platform, accelerates adoption of serverless technology within your enterprise.
 Jazz comes with a beautiful UI that lets developers quickly create serverless applications with a click of a button.
-Its modular design makes it easy to add new integrations that your enteprise needs.
+Its modular design makes it easy to add new integrations that your enterprise needs.

 ## Overview